 Fighting people’s way is a very common mistake.
 People can be educated, but should not told what to do.
 Imposing processes will make people shut the brain off and follow blindly the directions.
 Any unforeseen situation on the process in use can lead to disaster .

-Processes seem a very good way of eliminating human error: “if the protocol is follow, nothing wrong can ever happen.”
-This thinking makes companies not protect themselves from human error, becoming more vulnerable to it.
+Processes seem a very good way of eliminating human error: “if the protocol is followed, nothing wrong can ever happen.”
+This kind of thinking makes companies not protect themselves from human error, becoming more vulnerable to it.
 People will invariably fail.
-Safety mechanisms should be created to detect those errors before they cause any harm.
-When you leave your car with the light on, if the car starts beeping or it turns them off for you, there is less changes you will get a flat battery.
+Safety mechanisms should be created to detect those errors before they cause any harm, even better, prevent them from happen.
+When you leave your car with the lights on, if the car starts beeping or turns them off for you, there is less changes you will get a flat battery.
 This is a good example of tolerance to human error.

 Agile methodologies all agree on the unpredictability of Software Development and the key role thinking people have.
 Unfortunately, both are very often overlooked.
 We all know Extreme Programming practices: pair programming, code reviews, continuous integration… but not so much its values: “feedback” to adjust to change and correct what is not working; “courage” to admit failure and do something about it.
 Extreme Programming is not about following a recipe .